 Schedule Regular Visits to Veterinary

 As your cat ages, it gets more prone to health issues and develops higher chances of getting life-threatening diseases.
 Therefore, once your cat starts to get older, schedule regular visits to its vet and try not to skip any of it in order to maintain a healthy lifestyle for your cat.
+Vet visits can be costly but can be more affordable with pet health insurance.
 Moreover, make sure that your cat is getting its annual vaccination regularly as this might also help ease the last years of its life.

 Keep Track of Eating Habits